 At Bindii sparse historic drilling has identified thick cover over basement with saprolite between 96m and 156m depth.
 Despite this cover, a strong nickel (760ppm) auger anomaly in calcrete has been identified in the far south of the tenement, coincident with a magnetic low striking west from the Boonderoo Fault.
 A gold (32ppb) auger anomaly is also present to the south coincident with a similar proximal westerly striking magnetic low.

 Big Bullocks is an area of complexly folded and faulted felsic and mafic/ultramafic intrusive centres of the Fraser Complex, conceptually well-suited to formation of magmatic Ni-sulphide and/or gold deposits, with thin recent cover resulting in the area being under-explored to date.
-Regional-scale drilling by Sheffield, and interpretation of airborne geophysical data, have identified a number of possible targets of interest.
+Regional-scale drilling and interpretation of airborne geophysical data identified a number of potential nickel targets on the tenement, and recent work by IGO have advanced these with further regional drilling and ground geophysical surveying.
+For further details see the Company's latest Quarterly Activities Report.

 Similkameen is located 17km north of Nova, and 50km southwest of Classic Minerals’ Mammoth Cu-Ni target.
 The majority of historic exploration has focused of gold exploration particularly along the Fraser Range Shear Zone.
 The presence of mafic and ultramafic intrusions within the Fraser Complex has been interpreted from aeromagnetic data and these intrusions are expected to form the focus for future Ni-Cu-Co exploration.